Handroanthus: Uses

 Given that ipê trees typically grow in densities of only one or two trees per 1 acre, large areas of forest must be searched and cut down to create paths to harvest the trees to fill orders for boardwalks and to a lesser extent, homeowner decks.

-Medical claims for Handroanthus are numerous, but so far, have always originated from unreliable sources.
-For this reason, the extensive literature on this subject is not reviewed here.

 The bark of several species of Handroanthus is sold in South American markets.
 Similar-looking bark is often fraudulently passed off as Handroanthus.
 It is used in various ways to relieve certain symptoms of certain cancers.
 No evidence shows that it prevents the disease or slows its progression, as is often claimed.

 The bark is dried, shredded, and then boiled to make a bitter or sour-tasting brownish-colored tea.
 Tea from the inner bark of pink ipê (Handroanthus impetiginosus) is known as pau d'arco, lapacho, or taheebo.
-Its main active ingredients are lapachol, quercetin, and other flavonoids.
-A dehydrated tea is also available in pill form.
-Taheebo has been used for years in Central America and South America to Therapy treat a number of diseases including Eczema, Candidiasis, Fungal infections and even cancer.
-The worth and use of Taheebo extract has been related to the importance of quinine, which is taken from the bark of the South American Cinchona tree and is a medicinally accepted treatment for malaria.
-The herbal remedy is typically used during flu and cold season and for easing smoker's cough.
-It apparently works as an expectorant, by promoting the lungs to cough up and free deeply embedded mucus and contaminants.
-However, lapachol is rather toxic and therefore a more topical use e.g. as antibiotic or pesticide may be advisable.
-Other species with significant folk medical use are Handroanthus albus and Handroanthus serratifolius.

 Handroanthus ochraceus (synonym: Tabebuia heteropoda), Handroanthus incanus, and other species are occasionally used as an additive to the entheogenic drink Ayahuasca.